As TV world shifts, HBO retains its Emmy swagger

 'A UNIQUE ASSET'

-In addition to hauling in critical praise and awards, HBO is a key profit driver for its media company parent, Time Warner Inc.
+In addition to hauling in critical praise and awards, HBO is a key profit driver for its media company parent, Time Warner Inc (TWX.N).

 HBO and sister channel Cinemax likely will generate $1.7 billion in cash flow this year, according to research firm SNL Kagan.
 Global subscribers to HBO reached 114 million last year, more than any other competitor, Time Warner said in its 2012 annual report.